mfix22/calendarx/README.md

 )
 ```

+## Contributing
+Please do!
+This is definitely just a start, and we could use some help.
+If you have ideas, fixes, or inspirations, please [submit a PR](https://github.com/mfix22/calendarx/pulls).

+## Test
+[We need some!](https://github.com/mfix22/calendarx/issues/1)

 ## Kuddos (I thought 'Props' would be confusing)
 This project was inspired by Kyle Stetz's [CLNDR](http://kylestetz.github.io/CLNDR/).

-## Test
-[We need some!](https://github.com/mfix22/calendarx/issues/1)